DanielTakeshi/suturing/record_master/README.md

 - With the PSM1 in a place where it's not gripping a needle or touching the foam, click "home" in the teleop so that it "resets" to a good position.

-- Put the needle in a place that corresponds roughly to the center of the endoscope cameras and in a place where it can see clearly.
+  **Note**: perhaps this is not needed if there are no errors, and if the master tools can be adjusted using the foot clutch.
+Basically, if I'm at a good spot and teleop is on and there are no warnings, I hope I will be OK.

-- Put the PSM1 gripper (with SNAP) so that it only has to grip the needle.
+- Put the needle in a place that corresponds roughly to the center of the endoscope cameras and in a place where it can see clearly, and put the PSM1 gripper (with SNAP) so that it only has to grip the needle.

-- Click "teleop".
+- If necessary, click "teleop".
 Check that there are no warnings with the joint angles.
 If there are, restart the process.

 - Now run the script `demo_recording.py`.
 A pop-up window appears.
 Click start.